Mark Weidemaier: Coaching

 Weidemaier worked as an advance scout with the Arizona Diamondbacks from 2011 through 2013.
 After the 2013 season, Diamondbacks coach Matt Williams was named manager of the Washington Nationals, Weidemaier joined the Nationals on Williams' staff as the team's defensive positioning coach.
 Following the 2015 season, the Nationals fired Williams and the entire coaching staff.

 Mark next accepted a position with the Rojos del Águila de Veracruz (Veracruz Red Eagles) in the AAA Mexican League during the 2015–2016 season.
 As field manager, he led the team through the season coaching, recruiting and signing players.
-With the end of the Mexican winter league, Mark coached first in the MLB Coaching Development Program both in the Dominican Republic and The Bahamas during the Spring of 2016, and then for Team USA Baseball in the early Summer of '16.
+With the end of the Mexican winter league, Mark coached first in the MLB Coaching Development Program both in the Dominican Republic and The Bahamas during the spring of 2016, and then for Team USA Baseball in the early Summer of '16.
 Beginning mid-2016, Mark was brought on board by the Samsung Lions of the KBO League and served a dual role as scouting coordinator / assistant coach for the remainder of the '16 season and the entire 2017 season.

 In April 2018, Mark resigned from the Samsung team upon being hired by the Cincinnati Reds into an advance scouting role, under manager Jim Riggleman.
 Though the Reds started strong, they ultimately went 67-95 for the season and Riggleman and his staff were subsequently let go by the Red's front office.
 Mark then briefly managed the Westside (Detroit) Wooly Mammoths in the United Shore Professional Baseball League in 2019 before returning to South Korea with the Kia Tigers in late 2019.
 For the next two seasons, Weidemaier served as bench coach for the team working for team manager Matt Williams.

 As of 2022, Weidemaier returned to the Mexican League.
 In late-2021, he was announced as the new manager of the Tecolotes de los Dos Laredos.
 He managed the first ten games of the season, after which he parted ways with the team for what the club cited as personal reasons.
 By mid-Summer, Weidemaier came on board with the Long Island Ducks in the Atlantic League of Professional Baseball (ALPB).
 He served as the pitching coach for the Ducks, based on Long Island in Central Islip, New York.

-In late-2022, Weidemaier announced his return to the Mexican League as new manager of the Saraperos de Saltillo for the 2023 season.
+In late-2022, Weidemaier announced his return to the Mexican League as the new manager of the Saraperos de Saltillo.
+He was released on May 4, 2023, following a 6–6 start to the season.
+In September 2023, Weidemajer was announced as the manager of the Bismarck Larks of the Northwoods League, a summer collegiate wood bat league.
+He coached the Larks during both the 2024 and 2025 seasons.
+In September of 2025, Weidemaier separated with the Larks, accepting the position of manager in the Coastal Plain League with the Asheboro ZooKeepers in his home state of North Carolina for the 2026 season.